 Since no referendum against the implementation of the federal law was launched, this federal law can come into force, probably in early 2016.
 Controversially, it provides for the possibility to expand already existing secondary residences by 30%.
 In addition, primary residences can be transformed into secondary residences without any limitations.

 Taxes on overseas real estate and other assets

 Individuals who are Swiss residents for tax purposes are taxed on their worldwide income and worldwide wealth, unless a double taxation treaty provides otherwise.

 However, domestic tax law exempts real estate and businesses located in another jurisdiction from taxation.
-However, such assets and income are taken into account to determine the applicable tax rate.
+Despite this exemption, such assets and income are taken into account to determine the applicable tax rate (Freistellung unter Progressionsvorbehalt).

 International tax treaties

 Switzerland has entered into 87 double taxation treaties, including with the UK and the US, in relation to income and capital taxes.
 Further, Switzerland has entered into ten double tax treaties in relation to inheritance taxes.
-The inheritance double tax treaty with France will expire from 31 December 2014, and has not been replaced by any other agreement as of 1 January 2015.
+The inheritance double tax treaty with France expired on 31 December 2014, and has not been replaced by any other agreement as of 1 January 2015.
 Therefore, both states now apply their national tax laws.
 France usually avoids double taxation by deducting the Swiss tax paid.

 The double taxation treaties generally provide for the following methods for the avoidance of double taxation: